Quinny/CSSGitTutorial/README.md

 ![Git work flow graph](images/git-workflow.png)

-If you were using git you could have "committed" (take a snapshot) your working code.
+If you were using git you could have "committed" (taken a snapshot of) your working code.
 This way no matter how bad you botch things during the refactor you can always revert back to it and get those partial marks on your assignment.